-So you’re new to cannabis.
-Welcome!
-You’ve started enjoying and experimenting (always in moderation).
-The edibles at your local shop look so yummy!
-And they really knock you out (we’ll get to that later).
-But $10 (or more) for one brownie?!
-Nuts!
+So you’re new to cannabis — welcome!
+You’ve likely already started enjoying and experimenting (always in moderation).
+The edibles at your local shop look so yummy, don’t they?
+But $15 for a brownie?!
 You’ve been baking your entire life.
-How tough can it be?
+How tough can it be to make your own?

 The answer: It’s not.
 But it’s likely not the same kind of baking you’re used to.
-To cook with marijuana properly (that is effectively — as in has great effects and doesn’t take over the flavor of the dish completely), you need to take the step even the teenage enthusiast down the street is probably forgetting — decarboxylation.
+To cook with marijuana properly (meaning effectively, as in, the marijuana doesn’t take over the flavor of the dish completely and it’s the correct dosage), you need to take the step even the most enthusiast “baker” down the street is probably forgetting — decarboxylation.

 Please.
 Come back.
 Sit down.
 This isn’t going to be a lecture on organic chemistry.
 I mean, if you want that, go here.
 But decarboxylation is something you haven’t likely done before, right?
-It’s still a novel idea in modern American cooking when home chefs prepare their own ingredients (who roasts their own coffee?).
+It’s still a novel idea in modern American cooking when home chefs prepare their own ingredients.

 What It Does